 The primary purpose of the Private Well Pesticide Sampling (PWPS) Project is to provide information to homeowners on the presence of pesticides in their drinking water.

-The Minnesota Department of Agriculture (MDA) will also use the information collected to help guide pesticide management decision making.
+The MDA will also use the information collected to help guide pesticide management decision making.
 Additionally, the information will be used to evaluate the relationship between pesticide and nitrate in areas potentially vulnerable to groundwater contamination from agricultural activities.

 Wells are selected using the following criteria:

 - At least 30% of the township's groundwater is in a geologically sensitive area, vulnerable to contamination